Fever in a Newborn Baby

 Keep your home at about 72°F to 75°F.

 Dress your baby comfortably.
-He or she doesn't need more clothing than you do.
+A baby doesn't need more clothing than you do.

 Cars can get very hot.
 Be extra careful when dressing your baby to go for a car ride.